tnajdek/zotero-api-client/README.md

 Returns all errors that have occurred.

 **Kind**: instance method of [<code>MultiWriteResponse</code>](#module_zotero-api-client..MultiWriteResponse)
-**Returns**: <code>Object</code> - Errors object where keys are indexes of the array of the original request and values are the erorrs occurred.
+**Returns**: <code>Object</code> - Errors object where keys are indexes of the array of the original request and values are the errors occurred.
 <a name="module_zotero-api-client..MultiWriteResponse+getEntityByKey"></a>

 #### multiWriteResponse.getEntityByKey(key)